digitalservicebund/a2j-rechtsantragstelle/doc/adr/0028-disable-lazy-route-discovery-in-react-router.md

 We decided to disable lazy route discovery globally across the application.

+This feature was introduced as FutureFlag in Remix 2.10.0 and was enabled in our app on 2024-11-11 ([link to commit](https://github.com/digitalservicebund/a2j-rechtsantragstelle/commit/c47aeeb538f8637d125292671fc011e41591336b)).

 Disabling lazy route discovery avoids the bug because the full route manifest is loaded upfront.
 See https://reactrouter.com/explanation/lazy-route-discovery

 While this change increases the initial payload size, the impact is acceptable given the significant improvement in UX reliability and stability.
 The trade-off favors predictable behavior over performance gains.